-Q: Who is a candidate for laser vision correction?
+Q: Who is a candidate for vision correction procedures?

-A: Adults who have reached ocular maturity (typically after 20 years of age when eyes stop physically developing); have a stable prescription that hasn’t changed in over a year; have healthy corneas and are in good general health, are typically good candidates for LASIK or other laser vision correction procedure.
+A: Adults who have reached ocular maturity (typically after 20 years of age when eyes stop physically developing); have a stable prescription that hasn’t changed in over a year; have healthy corneas and are in good general health, are typically good candidates for LASIK, SMILE, PRK or ICL procedure.

 Q: Who is not a candidate for laser vision correction?

 A: People who do not have a stable prescription; have thin or irregular corneas or eye diseases like glaucoma; have autoimmune diseases like lupus or rheumatoid arthritis; are not in good health and/or take certain prescription medications such as corticosteroids (which can impair the healing process); or are pregnant or nursing, are not good candidates for laser vision correction.
-However, there are other vision correction procedures, including refractive lens exchange, which may be a good alternative.
+However, there are other vision correction procedures, including ICL and refractive lens exchange, which may be a good alternative.

-Q: What is the cost of laser vision correction?
+Q: What is the cost of vision correction surgery?

 A: The national average price for LASIK and SMILE is approximately $4,400 for both eyes.
 PRK is typically less.
 ICLs are about $4,400 per eye.
 Ask if the price you are quoted covers the initial consultation, follow-up visits, and any extra treatment you may need.
-Learn more about the cost of LASIK and other laser vision correction procedures, including insurance benefits, ways to pay, and what to consider.
+Learn more about the cost of LASIK and other vision correction procedures, including insurance benefits, ways to pay, and what to consider.